geesawra/geesawra.industries/content/posts/pds-hosting.md

       TZ: Europe/Berlin
 ```

-Two notable features in this `compose.yml`:
+There are two notable features in this `compose.yml`:

-- As `pds` needs several environment variables to be configured, I'm storing them in a `stack.env` file, generated by Portainer, to set them.
+- As `pds` is configured through environment variables, I'm storing them in a `stack.env` --- this file is auto-generated by Portainer, managed through its web UI.
 - I'm binding the host volume path to `${DATADIR}`, which is defined in `stack.env`.

-Running a PDS is not exactly easy, but should be viable for anyone with experience with containers and with reasonable comfort with the Linux shell.
+Running a PDS isn't exactly a walk in the park, but if you've played around with containers before and feel at home in the Linux shell, you should be good to go.

 On a positive note, migrating my account from `bsky.social` to my own PDS has been a great experience, and it's certainly something the ActivityPub folks should look into for their next protocol iteration.

 {{< bskypost src=https://bsky.app/profile/geesawra.industries/post/3l772nfieyk2t >}}

 {{< bskypost src=https://bsky.app/profile/geesawra.industries/post/3l772vddndc2t >}}

-As you can see, I was considerably salty :^)

 Until next time!